APICe-at-DISI/OOP-Lab/workspace/lab06/src/it/unibo/oop/lab/exception1/README.md

 * Change the behavior of `moveToPosition` (it must return `void`)
 * Throw an exception if there is not enough battery)
 * Refactor `moveUp` and `moveDown`
-* Toggle the three comments in `BaseRobotTest` (where it is required with a `TODO`) to verify that the exception is correctly implemented and thrown